Symmetry in Neural Network Parameter Spaces: Role of Symmetry in Loss Landscapes

 Continuous parameter space symmetries enlarge individual minima into connected sets.
 Formally, a symmetry is continuous if the symmetry group $G$ is a Lie group and the group action is continuous.
 The orbit of a point $\theta \in \Par$ is the set $O(\theta) = \{ \theta' \in \Theta \mid \theta' = g \cdot \theta \text{ for some } g \in G \}$.
 When $G$ is a Lie group, the orbits are often positive-dimensional, so continuous symmetries generically create a positive‑dimensional manifold lying entirely in a single loss level set.

 Empirical work first revealed that independently trained networks can be joined by low‑loss curves in parameter space \citep{garipov2018loss,draxler2018essentially}.
 This observation, often referred to as mode connectivity \citep{garipov2018loss}, has been extended to show that points found by stochastic gradient descent (SGD) are connected by multi-dimensional volumes \citep{benton2021loss}.
 This insight has applications in model ensembling \citep{garipov2018loss, benton2021loss, benzing2022random} and model averaging \citep{izmailov2018averaging, wortsman2022model}.
 Continuous symmetries provide a theoretical explanation for this phenomenon.
 The loss remains constant along each orbit, so minima discovered by SGD will automatically be connected whenever the group action is continuous and they can be mapped to each other by an element in the identity component of the group.
+We note that not all points in a minimum are related by a symmetry transformation, and empirical connectivity observed between independently trained networks may also arise from other mechanisms beyond symmetry.

 Parameter space symmetry imposes a structure on the loss level sets.
 The minimum of a neural network, which is the optimization target, is perhaps the most interesting level set.
 Investigating the connection between symmetry groups and the topology of minima may lead to better understanding of the loss landscape and explain the source of mode connectivity.
 When a level set is homeomorphic to the symmetry group through a group action, e.g. in linear networks with invertible weight matrices, the minima has the same topological properties, such as connectedness, as the symmetry group \citep{zhao2023understanding}.
 Zero‑loss curves generated by continuous actions \citep{zhao2023improving} and dimension bounds derived from orbit dimensions \citep{zhao2022symmetries} further illustrate how symmetry dictates flat directions. \citep{lengyel2020genni} visualizes the set of functionally equivalent parameters.
 In ReLU networks, the visualization demonstrates the expected permutation and scaling symmetry, as well as other structures which indicate more complex symmetries.